FAStEN: An Efficient Adaptive Method for Feature Selection and Estimation in High-Dimensional Functional Regressions: Methodology

-One of the most common methods to work with model \eqref{eq:fof_problem} is to use a matrix representation obtained expressing functional variables as linear combinations of basis functions \citep{ramsay2005, horvath2012inference, beyaztas2020function}.
-Even if the design of \texttt{FAStEN} allows one to work with different basis for the $\mathcal X's$ and the $\mathcal Y$, in our applications, we represent all the functional variables using the first $k$ FPCs of the response $\mathcal Y$.
-Thus, unlike the standard FPC regression \citep{reiss2007functional} -- where each functional feature $\mathcal X_j$ is represented according to its own principal components -- we use the FPC of $\mathcal Y$ to express all the features.
-We now show how one can use the FPCs of $\mathcal Y$ in order to obtain a matrix representation of the objective function in \eqref{eq:functional_minimization_problem}.
+One of the most common methods to work with model \eqref{eq:fof_problem} is to use a matrix representation obtained expressing functional variables as linear combinations of basis functions \citep{ramsay2005, horvath2012inference, ivanescu2015penalized, beyaztas2020function}.
+The design of \texttt{FAStEN} allows one to work with different basis for the $\mathcal X's$ and the $\mathcal Y$.
+In the following, as in standard FPC regression \citep{reiss2007functional}, we represent each functional variable using its own FPCs.
+We now show how one can use the FPCs in order to obtain a matrix representation of the objective function in \eqref{eq:functional_minimization_problem}.